pyg-team/pytorch_geometric/docs/source/tutorial/explain.rst

 ==================

 Interpreting GNN models is crucial for many use cases.
-PyG 2.3 (and beyond) provides the :class:`torch_geometric.explain` package for first-class GNN explainability support that currently includes
+:pyg:`PyG` (2.3 and beyond) provides the :class:`torch_geometric.explain` package for first-class GNN explainability support that currently includes

 #. a flexible interface to generate a variety of explanations via the :class:`~torch_geometric.explain.Explainer` class,